This story is about 26 years in the armed services of a member with 'Asperger’s syndrome' (self-diagnosed).

 During this training phase, one of my instructors was Aircraft Mechanician 1 ‘Blue’ Edgar who demonstrated putting the variable guide vane connecting pin, by standing in front wiggling and grunting then turning and saying “There that’s how it’s done.”
 Very helpful, it took me several goes before I managed.
 When it came to my turn to teach someone, I did a better job by allowing the student actually to see what I was doing.

 To be confirmed as AA2, I also had to pass my Petty Officer’s tests which by now the fellow students were also doing.
 I had to do written and practical exams.
-Failed the first marching drills, as I now had to do it from the front, as what little I had done was in the mob with Army and recruit school.
+Failed the first marching drills, as I now had to do it from the front, as what little I had done was in the ranks with Army and recruit school.
 Passed the required standard the second time Okay, practice does help.

 One of the courses that I had to pass was the Advanced NBCD course held at HMAS Watson situated on Middle Head in the middle of Sydney.
 The course took two weeks during which we covered the same subjects but in greater depth as we would be leading the junior sailors.
 They held this course at Middle Head in beautiful Sydney Harbour; HMAS Watson is probably one of the most exclusive and desirable properties in Australia.

-The Navy gave me an SNLR (services no longer required) because my divisional officer hadn’t given me my full supervisor status within two years.
+The Navy almost gave me an SNLR (services no longer required) because my divisional officer hadn’t given me my full supervisor status within two years.
 I was supposed to annoy him until he noticed.
-He did have the results that indicated that I had passed all necessary exams to qualify.
+He did have the results that indicated that I had passed all the necessary exams to qualify.

-But being a typical ‘Asper’, I had been keeping a low profile, and therefore I hadn’t demonstrated sufficient initiative or ambition to be noticed by my boss.
+But being a typical ‘Asper’, I had been keeping a low profile, and therefore, I hadn’t demonstrated sufficient initiative or ambition to be noticed by my boss.

-After the panic had settled, he granted the full supervisor status, this, in turn, made me confirmed as an AA2.
+After the panic had settled, he granted the full supervisor status; this, in turn, made me confirmed as an AA2.
 As this process had taken two years, the then AA3s were now Full AA2 themselves.
 No change in pay for me just had the Sword of Damocles removed from over my head.